What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 xDelete one character

-pPaste after cursor
+pPaste after the cursor

-PPaste before cursor
+PPaste before the cursor

 Integrating with the Mac Clipboard